Here's what you need to know about Iceland's latest eruption.

 May 29 - June 22, 2024: The fifth eruption lasted 24 days and produced the largest lava field.

 August 22 - September 5, 2024: The sixth eruption in the Sundhnúkur series, which lasted 14 days, in a very similar location as the previous one.
-This new eruption has created a fissure approximately 2.42 miles (3.9 km) long.
-The eruption is localized and has not impacted other areas of Iceland.
+Its fissure was approximately 2.42 miles (3.9 km) long.
+The eruption was localized and has not impacted other areas of Iceland.

 Public access to the eruption site was permitted, but hiking to the volcano was advised against due to high levels of volcanic gasses.
 The eruption occurred in an uninhabited area, posing no immediate risk to communities or infrastructure, and Keflavik Airport operated normally without any flight disruptions.